 She rode in the front seat beside me, making it seem more like we were Thelma and Louise out for an adventure, rather than on the job, really.
 So we got downtown and she had me pull over to the curb and let her out at some fancy jewelry store.
 I was supposed to drive around the block and look for a place to park, then, wait for her to come out.
 It felt more like I was driving the get-away car.

-Traffic was whizzing by on my left as I got stuck next to the curb and blocked in by a bus that pulled to a stop.
-Suddenly it started raining only it wasn't rain.
+Suddenly, it started raining only it wasn't rain.
 Huge drops of gray cement begin spattering the windshield.
-Soon they covered the whole car in liquid drops of concrete from the construction on high rise building above.
+Soon, the entire car was covered in drops of liquid concrete falling from the high rise building above.

 I immediately pulled out into the next lane in a panic.
 Fortunately, there was a small gap in the relentless traffic.
 I waved a Texan hello to the guy behind me who, luckily, didn't hit me and was kind enough to let me out as he gave me the one-fingered wave.